-The head of internal audit has direct access to the Chairman of the Audit Committee.
+The Group Vice President, Risk & Internal Audit has direct access to the Chairman of the Audit Committee and the Chairman of the Board.
 Both the Audit Committee and the internal audit team have unrestricted access to management and the right to seek information and explanations.